aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/setting-image-resolution-barcode/_index.md

 **Q: What is a temporary license, and when should I use it?**
 A: A temporary license allows you to use Aspose.BarCode for a limited duration.
 Obtain a temporary license [here](https://purchase.aspose.com/temporary-license/) for short‑term projects.

+**Q: Can I generate a PNG instead of JPEG?**
+A: Yes—just change the file extension in the `save` call to `.png`.
+The library automatically writes a PNG image.

+**Q: How do I ensure the barcode remains scannable after resizing?**
+A: Keep the DPI at 200 or higher and avoid excessive scaling after the image is saved.

 ## Conclusion

 By following these steps you’ve learned how to **generate barcode java** with a tailored DPI setting, delivering a **high quality barcode** that meets both on‑screen and print requirements.
+You now know how to **fix blurry barcode** issues, **save barcode png**, and leverage Aspose.BarCode’s flexible API for any Java‑based barcode generation project.
 Feel free to experiment with other symbologies, colors, and output formats—Aspose.BarCode makes barcode generation both powerful and effortless.

 ---

-**Last Updated:** 2025-12-05
+**Last Updated:** 2026-02-04
 **Tested With:** Aspose.BarCode for Java 24.10
 **Author:** Aspose